gklyne/annalist/documents/installing-annalist.md

 The following assumes that software is installed under a directory called $WORKSPACE; i.e. Annalist software is installed to $WORKSPACE/annalist.
 This could be a user home directory.

 1. Check the version of python installed on your system.
-An easy way is to just enter the `python` to see a displaty like this:
+An easy way is to just enter the `python` to see a display like this:

         $ python
         Python 2.7.15 (v2.7.15:ca079a3ea3, Apr 29 2018, 20:59:26)